 T-cells begin in the bone marrow and then travel to the thymus through the blood.
 Each T-cell develops a distinctive receptor (TCR) for a specific antigen.
 The T cell will then differentiate into an effector T cell.
 The T-cell can bind antigen, but it must be in the presence of a complex of proteins on the cells of the host, called the major histocompatibility complex (MHC).
 Note that the thymus produces fewer and fewer naive T cells as we age.
 This reduced T-cell presence increases our susceptibility to infections and other pathogens as we age and makes a healthy lifestyle an imperative..

-The effector T-cells then join with host cells and become either a CD8 cytotoxic T-cells or CD4 T-helper cells.
+The effector T-cells then join with host cells and become either a CD8 cytotoxic suppressor T-cells that suppress B-cell activity or CD4 T-helper cells.
 The primary function of CD8 Cytotoxic T-cells is to kill virally infected cells and also kill tumor or bacteria cells.
 T-helper Cells (CD4 T-cells and Th cells) have many sub types including Th1, Th2, Th 17 or regulatory T cells.
 CD4 helper T-cells have many functions including activating other immune cells, releasing cytokines and histamine, plus regulating the adaptive immune response.